Ahaana Krishna: Early life

 Ahaana was born as the eldest of the four daughters of actor Krishna Kumar and wife Sindhu Krishna at Thiruvananthapuram.
 She went to the Holy Angel's ISC School, Thiruvananthapuram and completed her school education there.
 Ahaana won the title of "Ms LA Fest" in the Annual Inter-School arts festival hosted by Loyola School, Thiruvananthapuram.
 She then went to M.O.P.
 Vaishnav College for Women for higher studies.
 She earned a post-graduate certificate in advertising management and public relations from Mudra Institute of Communication, Ahmedabad too.
 She worked alongside her father in a serial.

 Career

 Ahaana made her acting debut in 2014 with Rajeev Ravi's second directorial film Njan Steve Lopez.
 She then appeared in Njandukalude Nattil Oridavela in 2017 directed by Althaf Salim with Nivin Pauly.

 In 2019, Ahaana starred in the romantic drama Luca along with Tovino Thomas.
 The film was a critical and commercial success, with praise directed to the performances of the leading actors which established her as a strong performer.
 The same year, she also appeared in Shanker Ramakrishnan's Pathinettam Padi.

+Personal life

+On 13 September 2026, Ahaana married cinematographer Nimish Ravi.